cweedall/svgstopdf/README.md

 This tool is more efficient than converting the SVGs into separate PDFs before merging them together as it does not duplicate font subsets.

 **WARNING:: You must keep `fc-cache.exe` and `fc-list.exe` in the same directory as `svgstopdf.exe`.
-Otherwise, Pango may not find all your fonts, will print a warning, and will automatically substitute the font for something different.**
+Otherwise, Pango may not find all your fonts and automatically substitute the font for a different one.**
 *****
 ## Installation
 See **Releases** for Windows binaries.